garethwebber/erlregression/README.md

 + Done.
 Get a working erlang build system using a simple factorial app
 + Done.
 Read a file of points, one point per line, comma seperated to load
 + Done.
 Perform a regression and output the details
-4. Produce a PNG graph of the points and the line
++ Done.
+Produce a PNG graph of the points and the line
-5. Make it work with a JSON payload and response
-6. Make it a web service
+5. Use ETS to store points in DB, taking initial load from file.
+6. Create three new message types: Add single point to DB; add multiple points to DB and add points from file to DB (stopping initial load).
+7. Create a REST endpoint that runs regression and returns graph
+8. Create REST endpoints that allows points to be added
+9. Improve graph with ticks and other labelling.
-7. Build a one page app to send the points and receive the response
+10. Build a one page app to send the points and receive the response

 # Output